The bizarre dress code of the first stewardesses

 In the early years of stewardess work, there were strict rules regarding weight and height.
 At the American airline Pan Am, the ladies were not allowed to weigh more than 52 kilos.
 They also could not be taller than 1.52 meters.
 The first cabins were so narrow that a larger build simply wasn’t practical.

-At the Belgian Sabena, founded in 1923, they weren’t concerned about this in the early days.
-In the first years, no requirements were imposed on stewardesses.
-But as the company grew, more pressure was put on appearance.
-Initially, stewardesses could be 1.55 meters tall, later increased to 1.62 meters.
+At Belgian airline Sabena, founded in 1923, appearance wasn’t a major concern in the early days.
+During those first years, the company didn’t impose any requirements on stewardesses.
+But as Sabena grew, it placed increasing pressure on how the women looked.
+Initially, stewardesses could stand 1.55 meters tall, but the minimum height later increased to 1.62 meters.

-On flights, commissioners boarded to inspect the ladies.
-In 1954, stewardesses had to turn around for four directors and a chief stewardess.
-They also had to elegantly remove their scarf and coat.
-These five individuals then judged whether the ladies still looked good enough.
-If they gained weight beyond what was allowed, they were prescribed pills during medical checks to keep their weight in check.
-Later, these were found to be amphetamines, also known as speed.
+Commissioners boarded flights to inspect the women.
+In 1954, four directors and a chief stewardess made the stewardesses turn around and watched how elegantly they removed their scarf and coat.
+These five individuals decided whether the women still looked good enough.
+If a stewardess gained more weight than allowed, doctors prescribed pills during medical checkups to keep it under control.
+These pills later turned out to be amphetamines, also known as speed.

 Photo of Sebena stewardess in 1950